discopy/discopy/docs/extra/blogs.md

 ## Monads and comonads

-Dan Marsden writing about appliations of string diagrams to monads, comonads and theoretical computer science.
+Dan Marsden writing about applications of string diagrams to monads, comonads and theoretical computer science.

 * https://stringdiagram.com/